TOKYO – Guide to 10 Extraordinary Neighborhoods

 Walking underneath the Kaminarimon, the so-called Thunder Gate, you’ll get straight to the main temple area.

 Connecting the entrance called Kaminarimon – or Thunder Gate – and the main temple premises is Nakamise-dōri, a shopping street flanked by stalls where you can buy all sorts of souvenirs – nice’n’cheezy.
-Although these shops are not just tourist traps but actually part of a living tradition of selling to pilgrims who walked to Sensō-ji, I’d recommend to rather check out the shopping area west of the Sensō-ji complex.
+Although these shops are not just tourist traps but actually part of a living tradition of selling to pilgrims who walk to Sensō-ji, I’d recommend to rather check out the shopping area west of the Sensō-ji complex.

 Tip: If you like Kimonos or Yukatas, the traditional Japanese cotton robes, make sure to browse the vintage shops for used ones.
 They are in perfect condition, squeaky clean, and they cost a fraction of the new ones.